Mario & Luigi: 2004–2009: Nintendo DS era

-Nintendo revealed Mario & Luigi: Partners in Time at E3 2005, where a playable demonstration of the game was available.
+Nintendo revealed Mario & Luigi: Partners in Time (then called Mario & Luigi 2) at E3 2005, where a playable demonstration of the game was available.
 The demos consisted of three levels, each accompanied with a tutorial to guide the player.
 Each level had a different objective and represented the characters' abilities in the game, such as the use of the hammer.
 Between the game's unveiling at E3 and its release, Nintendo of America revealed details of the game relating to Partners in Time's plot and gameplay, as well as the fact that it would be compatible with the "Rumble Pak" feature.
 Partners in Time was first released in North America on November 28, 2005.
 Mario & Luigi: Bowser's Inside Story was revealed to be in development in October 2008 in Japan at Nintendo's Tokyo Press Event.
 At the time, the game was called Mario & Luigi RPG 3!!!.
 From there, it was announced in North America and Europe at the E3 2009 event and released in the fall of the same year.